 Canoe & Kayak rental business

-When it comes to running operations, kayaks and canoes generally speaking don't need a lot of space - either renting out even a small space by the water or offering delivery services for customers once they rent out the equipment.
+When running operations, kayaks and canoes generally don't need much space—either renting out even a small space by the water or offering delivery services for customers once they rent out the equipment.

-In addition to the equipment itself, you have the opportunity to, again, just like with many other rental industries, offer your expertise.
+In addition to the equipment itself, you have the opportunity to offer your expertise again, like with many other rental industries.
 You can expand your offering and increase your profit with guided tours and deliveries.

 Ski rental business

-With the great joy that comes with visiting mountainous areas and ski resorts, comes the challenge of traveling with the gear.
+With the great joy of visiting mountainous areas and ski resorts comes the challenge of traveling with gear.
 It's big, heavy, and challenging to travel with.
 For first-timers, buying skis and boards, on top of the other sportswear and other gear, can get extremely expensive and overwhelming.
-Ski rental businesses aren't only there to offer the right equipment, but also expertise to make the experience flawless and safe.
+Ski rental businesses aren't only there to offer the right equipment but also expertise to make the experience flawless and safe.

-Getting into the ski rental industry can be a bit complicated since the majority of ski rental businesses operate together with ski resorts.
-Because of the competition, it might be hard to compete with other, already established businesses.
+Getting into the ski rental industry can be a bit complicated since most ski rental businesses operate together with ski resorts.
+Because of the competition, it might be hard to compete with other already established businesses.

 Luckily, thanks to the outdoor activity hype that's been going on, winter sports are also a booming industry that is open for anyone to start operating a rental business.
-You can either operate in a high-traffic area near competitors, or you can share a piece of your secret winter paradise and offer visitors incredible experiences, tours, and the equipment they need in order to experience the surroundings.
+You can either operate in a high-traffic area near competitors or share a piece of your secret winter paradise and offer visitors incredible experiences, tours, and the equipment they need to experience the surroundings.